-A grievance shall be open to public access, along with any response to the grievance submitted by the professional guardian or agency, once the investigation into the grievance has been completed or once a decision has been made that no investigation will be conducted.
+A grievance is now open to public access, along with any response to the grievance submitted by the professional guardian or agency, once the investigation into the grievance has been completed or once a decision has been made that no investigation will be conducted.
 The name of the professional guardian or agency shall not be redacted from the grievance.

-Proposed Posting Rule
+New Posting Rule

-April 13, 2015, the Board will consider the following rule for posting grievances and complaints.
+The Board adopted the following rule for posting grievances and complaints.
 According to the proposal, dismissed grievances will not be posted.

 Posting Records.
-For a grievance or complaint that results in discipline to a professional guardian, the grievance or complaint, any response submitted by the processional guardian, the agreement or order imposing discipline, any order on appeal by the professional guardian, and all attachments or exhibits to the foregoing records shall be posted for public access on the website of the Administrative Office of the Court.
+For a grievance or complaint that results in discipline to a professional guardian, the grievance or complaint, any response submitted by the professional guardian, the agreement or order imposing discipline, and any order on appeal by the professional guardian, shall be posted for public access on the website for the Administrative Office of the Court.